Types of Electronic Performance Support Systems:

 An electronic performance support system (EPSS) displays some or all of the following characteristics.

-Computer-based: EPSSs are computer-based, which is what the &quotelectronic" in their name indicates.
+Computer-based: EPSSs are computer-based, which is what the "electronic" in their name indicates.
 There have been older attempts at performance support systems, such as a series of manuals, job aids, and other paper material.
 But it wasn't until the advent of powerful multimedia computers that optimal performance support could be made possible.
 Optimal support includes quick and easy access to the information needed at the time the task is being performed.

 Access during task: EPSSs provide access to the discrete, specific information needed to perform a task at the time the task is to be performed.
 This is a two-part characteristic: 1) access to the specific information needed to perform a task, and 2) access to the information at the time the task is to be performed.
 If one part of this characteristic does not exist, then the characteristic changes and is no longer a performance support characteristic.
 The discrete, specific information provided may be: